cs161-staff/textbook/crypto/pki.md

 Gavin Lowe found a subtle man-in-the-middle attack.
 This discovery motivated a great deal of advanced research into the design and analysis of cryptographic protocols.

 {% endcomment %}

-[^1]:
-    The client generally asks the user to confirm the trust decision, but users almost always ok the leap-of-faith.

-[^2]: Another term is TOFU = Trust On First Use.

-{% comment %}

-[^3]:
-    I'll share with you one story that may be apocryphal but illustrates the concept.
-Several decades ago, a large company in the UK installed a line encryptor to encrypt all of their external communications.
-Shortly thereafter, they found that the bit-error rate on their communication link suddenly shot way up, rendering the link unusable.
-If they removed the encryptor, the bit-error rate soon went back to normal.
-The paranoid
-    explanation: an intelligence agency didn't like losing the ability to eavesdrop on the traffic, so they made sure to jam the communications at a low level (just enough to increase the bit error rate by a large factor) whenever the company turned on encryption.
-Company employees decided that the encryptor was flaky, removed it, and went back to communicating in cleartext.
-Today, many phishing and malware attacks on the web are based on social engineering: fooling the user into ignoring security alerts or bypassing security checks that were intended to protect the user.

-{% endcomment %}